 Spearhead your OKRs using an initial performance management meeting and begin the process of continuous improvement.

 Another way of making OKR and agile work is to integrate OKRs into your agile routine.

-You can regularly align OKR and agile, allowing you to assess progress quantitatively and reprioritize goals from one sprint to another.
+This way you can regularly align OKR and agile principles, allowing you to assess progress quantitatively and reprioritize goals from one sprint to another.
 With sprints, you can split them into two sections, with teams working toward OKRs for the first half and responding to stakeholder feedback in the second half.

 Incorporating OKRs will bring more transparency into agile sprints.